CTFEDs/FutureFriendlyUXWorkshop/workshop-structure.md

 * Write any questions you have up on the "Questions" poster.
 We'll discuss them right after the break.

-## 2:30 pm

 ## Questions

 * **Discussion** (5m): questions on the poster.
-* **Discussion** (30m): we'll look at some popular Patterns (A4 prints, stuck up on the wall) and discuss what Problems they might have (what assumptions are we making?) and what Principles we might apply to fix them.

 ## 3:00 pm